koorbmeh/VSQ/README.md

 4. Set active spell bar coordinates if using spell scrolling:
    - **Ctrl+Shift+J** - Click on left scroll button
-   - **Ctrl+Shift+K** - Click on right scroll button
+   - **Ctrl+Shift+O** - Click on right scroll button
-   - **Ctrl+Shift+Z** - Click on spell empty detection area (suggested: near top right corner of the spell icon on the right side of the active spell bar, a spot that switches to a darker color if the spell disappears)
+   - **Ctrl+Shift+Q** - Click on spell empty detection area (suggested: near top right corner of the spell icon on the right side of the active spell bar, a spot that switches to a darker color if the spell disappears)
 5. Rename profile: Use Configuration GUI (Ctrl+Shift+~)
 6. Settings are automatically saved
 7. **💡 Tip:** Use Configuration GUI (Ctrl+Shift+~) to verify your settings are correct!